 Opened in 1977, Le Centre de Pompidou is a modern art museum with over 100,000 works of art.
 When it opened, its high-tech architecture was very cutting-edge.
 The center is located in the 4th arrondissement of Paris near Les Halles and it is the largest museum for modern art in Europe.

 The building was named after ex-French President Georges Pompidou.
 The building covers 5 acres and has seven floors.
 The design is based on the “open approach” to architecture.
 Nearly 15,000 tons of steel lattices went into this modern art museum, as well as glass facades and metal frames.

 The result is a building that almost looks like it is inside out.
 The pipes, cables, plumbing and all the other “internals” are external and colourful.

 In addition to art exhibits, the Centre Pompidou also has a public library, a research centre for acoustics and music and more.
-And don’t miss the fantastic views of Paris from top of the Pompidou Centre.
+And don’t miss the fantastic views of Paris from the top of the Pompidou Centre.

-The Pompidou Plaza in front of the museum is also known for its street performers and home to other cultural activities.
+The Pompidou Plaza in front of the museum is also known for its street performers and is home to other cultural activities.

 8. Place de La Concorde